Cubs vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has 49 hits with 14 doubles, 10 home runs and 52 walks.
+- Soto has put up 49 hits with 14 doubles, 10 home runs and 53 walks.
 He has driven in 26 runs with five stolen bases.

 Soto Recent Games